Rupee Gains 01 Paisa Against Dollar - UrduPoint

 Rupee Gains 01 Paisa Against Dollar

-The Rupee on Friday gained 01 paisa against the US Dollar in the interbank trading and closed at Rs 279.36 against the previous day’s closing of Rs279.37
+The Rupee on Monday gained 01 paisa against the US dollar in the interbank trading and closed at Rs 279.35 against the previous day’s closing of Rs 279.36

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Feb, 2024) The Rupee on Friday gained 01 paisa against the US Dollar in the interbank trading and closed at Rs 279.36 against the previous day’s closing of Rs279.37.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Feb, 2024) The Rupee on Monday gained 01 paisa against the US dollar in the interbank trading and closed at Rs 279.35 against the previous day’s closing of Rs 279.36.

-The price of the Euro increased by 81 paisa to close at Rs300.
+The price of the Euro increased by 61 paisa to close at Rs 301.

-66 against the last day’s closing of Rs299.85, according to the State Bank of Pakistan (SBP).
+27 against the last day’s closing of Rs 300.66, according to the State Bank of Pakistan (SBP).

-The Japanese Yen lost 01 paisa to close at Rs1.85, whereas an increase of 90 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs351.40 compared to the last closing of Rs350.50.
+The Japanese Yen gained 01 paisa to close at Rs 1.86, whereas an increase of Rs 1.30 was witnessed in the exchange rate of the British Pound, which was traded at Rs 352.70 compared to the last closing of Rs 351.40.

-The exchange rates of the Emirates Dirham remained unchanged to close at Rs76.06 and the Saudi Riyal decreased by 01 paisa to close at Rs74.48.
+The exchange rates of the Emirates Dirham decreased by 01 paisa to close at Rs 76.05 and the Saudi Riyal remained unchanged to close at Rs 74.48.

 Recent Stories